 Congenital ptosis (ptosis in childhood) often requires surgery because the levator muscles have not developed and usually do not function properly.
 In these cases, adult-type levator muscle surgery is not effective at correcting this complex congenital problem.
 Dr. Chandler would help direct patients and families to university medical centers in Philadelphia that treat children and congenital ptosis.
 Ptosis will not correct itself.

 Few surgeons specialize in Ptosis repair and experts like Dr. Chandler spend years of training to learn how to surgically repair this challenging condition.
-If you think you may have ptosis of the eyelids, please call Dr. Chandler, a top expert in Eyelid Lifting / Droopy Eyelid Surgery, at (215) 885-6830 or (609) 877-2800 to arrange a consultation in Philadelphia PA or South Jersey NJ.
+If you think you may have ptosis of eyelid, please call Dr. Chandler, a top expert in Eyelid Lifting / Ptosis Repair Philadelphia, at (215) 885-6830 or (609) 877-2800 to arrange a consultation in Philadelphia PA or South Jersey NJ.

 Tagged with: Droopy Eyelids Surgery Philadelphia, Ptosis Droopy Eyelids Philadelphia, Ptosis Surgery Moorestown